Look East policy (Malaysia): Background

 In order to implement the Look East policy, Mahathir visited Japan in January 1983 and South Korea in October 1983 to study both countries economic model and underlined the strategy of its implementation.
 In order to implement the Eastern economic model, Mahathir has sought collaboration with East Asian government to seek training such as industrial training programmes, academic studies programmes, executive training, and entrepreneur training programmes.

 The second phase implemented was the behavioral change within the society.
 The 3 main core of these behavioral changes includes excellent services which makes most executives able to assess performance of every employees.
 The second one was Clean, Efficient, and Trusted concepts that introduce positive attitude toward civil servants.
 Exemplary Leadership was implemented to every high ranking civil servants in to lead by example.

 The Look East policy has also changed the work structures in Malaysia.
 In order to emulate the East Asian discipline work ethic, the Malaysian government introduced the punch card and name tag system.
 The Work Quality Improvement Team (QCC) was also implemented to enable workers to exchange ideas with each others.
 In addition, the local bill payment services and work procedure manual was also implemented in order to give Malaysians convinience.

 Bilateral relationship

 Japan

 Relationship with Japan was the cornerstone of Mahathir's Look East policy.
-Mahathir first visited Japan on January 1983 which he welcomed by Japanese Foreign Minister Shintaro Abe in order to deepen bilateral relationship between both countries and to learn Japanese work ethic and development model to be implemented in Malaysia.
+Mahathir first visited Japan in January 1983 which he welcomed by Japanese Foreign Minister Shintaro Abe in order to deepen bilateral relationship between both countries and to learn Japanese work ethic and development model to be implemented in Malaysia.
 Impressed with Japanese post-World War II economic recovery, Mahathir decided to send Malaysian students and trainees to be educated in Japan.
 The policy was regarded as turning point of relationship between Japan and Malaysia.